-The aim of this policy is to enhance the internal controls over cash management, receipting and reconciliation and to provide policy guidelines on procedures and preferred practices designed to safeguard the receipt, recording and banking of cash.

-This Policy sets out good business practices for handling cash and cash receipts.
+- 1.1 The aim of this policy is to enhance the internal controls over cash management, receipting and reconciliation and to provide policy guidelines on procedures and preferred practices designed to safeguard the receipt, recording and banking of cash. - 1.2 This Policy sets out good business practices for handling cash and cash receipts.
 The establishment of strong internal controls for cash collections is necessary to prevent mishandling of funds and to safeguard against loss.
-All Departments that handle cash must have an awareness of, and show a commitment to, strong internal controls for cash management.
-All staff are responsible for establishing and maintaining the proper environment for internal controls.

-Chapter 8 of the Municipal Finance Management Act, No 56 of 2003 requires municipalities to maintain an effective and efficient internal control over revenue management system.
-Section 64 of the Municipal Finance Management Act further requires;

-- (a) That all money received is promptly deposited into the Municipality's primary and other bank accounts. - (b) That the municipality has to maintain a management, accounting and information system which recognizes revenue when it is earned, accounts for debtors and accounts for receipts of revenue.

-Section 95 (i) of Municipal Systems Act No. 32 of 2000 indicates that in relation to the levying of rates and other taxes by a municipality and the charging of fees for municipal services, a municipality must, within its financial and administrative capacity - provide accessible pay points and other mechanisms for settling accounts or for making prepayments for services.
+All Departments that handle cash must have an awareness of, and show commitment to, strong internal controls for cash management.
+All staff are responsible for establishing and maintaining the proper environment for internal controls. - 1.3 Chapter 8 of the Municipal Finance Management Act, No 56 of 2003 requires municipalities to maintain effective and efficient internal control over revenue management system.
+Section 64 of the Municipal Finance Management Act further requires; - 1.3.1 That all money received is promptly deposited into the Municipality's primary and other bank accounts. - 1.3.2 That the municipality must maintain a management, accounting and information system which recognizes revenue when it is earned, accounts for debtors and accounts for receipts of revenue. - 1.4 Section 95 (i) of Municipal Systems Act No. 32 of 2000 indicates that in relation to the levying of rates and other taxes by a municipality and the charging of fees for municipal services, a municipality must, within its financial and administrative capacity - provide accessible pay points and other mechanisms for settling accounts or for making pre-payments for services.

-Section 96 (a) states that a municipality must collect all money that is due and payable to it.
+1.5 Section 96 (a) states that a municipality must collect all the money that is due and payable to it.